Ultimate Road Trip Guide: Perth to Darwin

 Please don’t skip the Yellow Water Cruise and make sure you find out when the sun will set and book the tour at that time slot.
 It is enchanting and you will never forget it.
 Magical for children too!

 Did you ever go an a self-drive through Western Australia and Northern Territory?
 Did I leave things out that people really shouldn’t miss?
+Would you like more information?
 Share it with us by leaving a comment below.